uherman/jstern/README.md

 # jstern

-`jstern` is a command-line tool for filtering and formatting JSON logs from Kubernetes pods using the `stern` CLI.
+Jstern is a command-line tool for filtering and formatting JSON logs from Kubernetes pods using the `stern` CLI.
 This tool allows you to extract specific keys, apply filters, and pretty-print JSON logs with enhanced readability using colored output.

 ## Prerequisites